sfigg/commercialization-public/manufacture/desktop/windows-10-s-planning.md

 | Windows 10 S N to Education N          |
 | Windows 10 S to Professional Education |
 | Windows 10 S N to Professional Education N |

+For information on using DISM to change the a Windows image to a different edition, see [Change the windows image to a higher edition using dism](change-the-windows-image-to-a-higher-edition-using-dism.md).

 ## Recovery